Economic Perspectives on Development (901M9)

 Are you interested in knowing the causes and potential solutions to some of the most pressing problems of our time?

 Why do some countries grow fast while others fall behind?
 Will extreme poverty be eradicated in 20 years?
 What can be done to eliminate hunger?

 We give you an introduction to economics applied to international development.
 It’s organised around the following themes:

 - rural development

 - international trade.

-There are no prerequisites for attending this course, but some basic algebra and statistics will be employed in the lectures and seminars.
+There are no prerequisites for attending this course, but some basic algebra and statistics are used in the lectures and seminars.

 Contact hours and workload